Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Formalization and Scope

 \subsection{Adversarial Attacks for Robust RL}

-Following distributionally robust optimization (DRO) principles \mycite{rahimian2019distributionally}, unknown distribution shifts can be anticipated by considering worst-case settings in some uncertainty sets ${\cal R}$.
-In our robust RL setting, this comes down to the following max-min optimization problem:
+Following distributionally robust optimization (DRO) principles \mycite{rahimian2019distributionally,queeney2023risk}, unknown distribution shifts can be anticipated by considering worst-case settings in some uncertainty sets ${\cal R}$.
+In our robust RL setting, this reduces to the following max-min optimization problem:

 where ${\cal R}$ is a set of perturbation distributions.
 As well-known in DRO literature for supervised regression problems, the shape of ${\cal R}$ has a strong impact on the corresponding optimal decision system.
 In our RL setting, increasing the level of disparities allowed by the set ${\cal R}$ constrains the resulting policy $\pi$ to have to perform simultaneously over a broader spectrum of environmental conditions.

+A common structural assumption on uncertainty sets is \emph{state–action rectangularity}.
+An uncertainty set ${\cal R}$ is SA-rectangular when it factorizes independently over all state–action pairs, i.e.,

+meaning that adversarial perturbations for each $(s,a)$ can be chosen independently from the others.
+This assumption is often adopted to ensure tractability of the worst-case optimization.
+For example, the seminal Robust Value Iteration algorithms of \cite{iyengar2005robust,nilim2005robust,wiesemann2013robust} rely on SA-rectangular uncertainty sets to obtain a contractive Bellman operator and a solvable dynamic program in tabular settings.

 While this enables better generalization for environmental shifts, it also implies dealing with various highly unrealistic scenarios if the set $\cal R$ is not restricted on reasonable levels of perturbations.
-With extremely large sets ${\cal R}$, the policy $\pi$ is expected to be equally effective for any possible environment, eventually converging to a trivial uniform policy, that allocates equal probability to every action for any state from $S$.
-The shape of $\cal R$ has thus to be controlled to find an accurate trade-off between generalization and effectiveness.
-This is done in the following by setting restricted supports of perturbation.
+With extremely large sets ${\cal R}$, the policy $\pi$ is expected to be equally effective for any possible environment; eventually converging to a trivial uniform policy, that allocates equal probability to every action for any state from $S$.
+The shape of $\cal R$ has thus to be controlled to find an accurate trade-off between generalization and effectiveness \mycite{iyengar2005robust, nilim2005robust}.

 Dealing with worst-case distributions of perturbations defined over full supports of $\Omega$ is highly intractable in most realistic applications.
-In this survey, we rather focus on adversarial training that leverages the simultaneous optimization of an attacker agent $\xi$, that produces perturbations for situations reached by the protagonist agent $\pi$, by acting on adversarial actions $A^{\xi,\Omega}$ that the environment $\Omega$ permits:
+In this survey, we rather focus on adversarial training that leverages the simultaneous optimization of an attacker agent $\xi$, that produces perturbations for situations reached by the protagonist agent $\pi$, by acting on the adversarial actions $A^{\xi,\Omega}$ that the environment $\Omega$ permits: